 The programme seeks to respond to the global challenge of empowering people who have the potential and ambition to transform their countries, but often do not receive the necessary training to achieve their goals.
 Through different actions focused on disadvantaged groups, Skills for Prosperity aims to stimulate sustainable and inclusive economic growth in partner countries.

-In Brazil, the programme focuses on democratising access to quality English Language Teaching (ELT) in public schools, technical and vocational education, and higher education from the perspective of English as Lingua Franca (ELF), i.e., as a perspective of intercultural communication.
+In Brazil, the programme focuses on democratising access to quality English Language Teaching (ELT) in public schools from the perspective of English as Lingua Franca (ELF), i.e., as a perspective of intercultural communication.
 The programme considers that students with better training in English will be better able to develop important skills for the world of work, which enhances inclusive economic growth in the country.

 With the implementation of the National Common Curricular Base (Base Nacional Comum Curricular, BNCC), which makes the teaching of the English Language mandatory in all Brazilian schools beginning at the final years of Secondary Education, and which also provides the development of skills that favour the training of young people for the contemporary intercultural world, emerges an opportunity to strengthen English nationwide in a structured and effective way, promoting positive impacts on the learning of millions of students.

-According to the survey “Demands for learning English in Brazil (Demandas de aprendizagem de inglês no Brasil)”, carried out by the British Council, in 2013, only 5.1% of the population aged 16+ declared to have some knowledge of English.
+According to the survey “Learning English in Brazil“, carried out by the British Council, in 2013, only 5.1% of the population aged 16+ declared to have some knowledge of English.
 To support a change in this scenario, Skills for Prosperity will develop several actions in the country, such as the production of reference documents, teaching materials that consider regional contexts and realities and the pedagogical didactic training of teachers, as well as linguistic enhancement.

-The programme aims to benefit students in the final years of secondary education, upper secondary education, technical and vocational education from learning English.
-Direct activities will be developed with more than 4 million students from state public schools in five states (Amapá, Pernambuco, Mato Grosso do Sul, São Paulo, and Paraná), in addition to actions of national outreach, with a total duration of three years (2020 – 2023).
-It is estimated that more than 21,000 Brazilian educators will be trained through the programme’s initiatives.
+The programme aims to benefit students in the final years of Secondary Education from learning English.
+Direct activities will be developed with more than 2,2 million students from state public schools in five states (Amapá, Pernambuco, Mato Grosso do Sul, São Paulo, and Paraná), in addition to actions of national outreach, with a total duration of three years (2020 – 2023).
+It is estimated that more than 14,200 Brazilian educators will be trained through the programme’s initiatives.